lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc-lt.md

 SCHC ACK-on-Error fragmentation may be active in transmitting non-IP packets on the NGW-MME.
 A non-IP packet will use SCHC reserved RuleID for non-compressing packets as {{RFC8724}} allows it.

 * Fragmentation Parameters
 SCHC profile will have specific Rules for the fragmentation modes.
-The rule will identify, which fragmentation mode is in use, and section {{Sec-R}} defines the RuleID size.
+The rule will identify, which fragmentation mode is in use, and section {{Radio-Parameters}} defines the RuleID size.

 SCHC parametrization considers that NBIoT aligns the bit and uses padding and the size of the Transfer Block.
 SCHC will try to reduce padding to optimize the compression of the information.
 The Header size needs to be multiple of 4, and the Tiles may keep a fixed value of 4 or 8 bits to avoid padding except for transfer block equals 16 bits where Tiles may be of 2 bits.
 The transfer block size has a wide range of values.
 Two configurations may be used for the fragmentation parameters.